Identifying causal effects with subjective ordinal outcomes

-Theorem \ref{propflow} shows that the derivative of $P(R_i \le r|X_i=x)$ with respect to changes in $x_j$ provides a positively-weighted linear combination of the structural change in $H$ due to $X_j$.
-When $h$ is interpreted as potential outcomes, $\partial_{x_j} h(x,U_i)$ yields marginal causal effects.
-Under the weaker interpretation of Footnote \ref{eqcondquantile}, $\partial_{x_j} h(x,U_i)$ captures an average of how the conditional quantile of $H$ varies with $X_j$.\footnote{In particular, Theorem \ref{propflow} shows that }.
-The proof of Theorem \ref{propflow} relates the derivative of the conditional CDF of $R$ to a mixture of (infeasible) quantile regressions that condition on response type $V_i$, and then makes use of a connection between quantile regressions and local average structural derivatives \citep{hoderleinmammen2007,sasaki_2015}.\footnote{A version of Theorem \ref{propflow} that analyzes the estimand of quantile regression $\partial_{x_j} Q_{R|X}$ instead of the CDF does not admit the first of these steps, which uses of the law of iterated expectations to condition on latent reporting heterogeneity $V_i$.}
+\end{theorem} Theorem \ref{propflow} shows that the derivative of $P(R_i \le r|X_i=x,W_i=w)$ with respect to changes in $x_j$ provides a positively-weighted linear combination of the causal response in $H$ due to $X_j$: ``marginal'' causal effects $\partial_{x_j} h(x,U_i)$ due to a small change in $X_j$.
+The proof of Theorem \ref{propflow} relates the derivative of the conditional CDF of $R$ to a mixture of (infeasible) quantile regressions that condition on response type $V_i$ (Lemma \ref{lemma:hdist}), and then makes use of a connection between quantile regressions and local average structural derivatives \citep{hoderleinmammen2007,sasaki_2015}.
+As an intermediate step in establishing Theorem \ref{propflow}, Lemma \ref{lemma:hdist} in Appendix \ref{sec:proofs} shows establishes the connection between $\partial_{x_j} P(R_i \le r|x,w)$ and the conditional quantiles of $H$ given $X$.\\